Skip to content

 Evals

-An Eval is a structured set of questions with expected answers, defined in a .yaml file.
-Serenity automatically evaluates its responses to these questions, checking for correctness using predefined criteria.
+Serenity automatically evaluates its responses to eval questions, checking for correctness using predefined criteria.

 You can use Evals to: